-Drug and alcohol rehabilitation facilities made specifically for men are emerging across the nation.
-Although rehab programs that treat both men and women continue to be the standard for drug rehabilitation, many facilities are providing programs intended to help a particular target group.
-These facilities are able to focus on what their client's personal needs are in a way that standard programs are not.
-Although these specialized types of rehabilitation programs are not needed for all recovering addicts, many men are choosing men-only addiction rehabilitation centers.
-This treatment option is best suited for those who feel more comfortable with those of the same sex when sharing private and often difficult issues from the past.
-Recovering from addiction is a difficult process for every addict and finding comfort among one's peer group is a very good way of receiving the support needed to make the process that much more endurable.
+Drug rehab programs made specifically for men are emerging across the country.
+While rehab facilities that work with both men and women continue to be the standard for drug and alcohol rehabilitation, many rehab centers are creating programs designed to help a particular target group.
+These facilities are able to focus on what their client's individual needs are in a way that standard programs are not.
+While these specialized types of rehab programs are not necessary for all recovering addicts, many men are selecting men-only drug and alcohol treatment centers.
+This recovery option is ideally suited for those who feel more comfortable with those of the same sex when sharing private and often difficult issues from the past.
+Addiction recovery is a challenging process for every addict and finding comfort among one's peer group is a great way of getting the support needed to make the process that much more bearable and successful.

-Criminal justice clients often need substance abuse treatment because of their problems with addiction.
-Due to the nature of the criminal justice system, there are distinct steps and guidelines that must be performed in order to be admitted into a criminal justice substance abuse treatment center or recovery program.
-The first step is to establish the criminal justice clients eligibility.
-This step is completed by a panel of officials who determine how much and what type of substance abuse [[[rehabilitation is necessary.
-Sometimes, the criminal justice clients obtain their drug rehabilitation while they are incarcerated.
-For optimum results, they are encouraged, if not strictly directed, to continue their recovery process once they leave jail and enroll in a sober living home or a therapeutic community.
+Criminal justice clients often need drug treatment because of their problems with addiction.
+Due to the nature of the criminal justice system, there are specific steps and guidelines that must be performed in order to be admitted into a criminal justice drug or alcohol rehabilitation facility or recovery program.
+The initial step is to figure out the criminal justice clients eligibility.
+This step is completed by a panel of officials who determine how much and what type of treatment is necessary.
+Sometimes, the criminal justice clients receive their substance abuse treatment while they are incarcerated.
+For the best possible results, they are encouraged, if not strictly directed, to continue their recovery once they leave jail and enroll in a sober living home or a long-term residential transitional living program.

-Some individuals are covered through state financed insurance because they fail to qualify for Medicaid.
-Some states however offer state financed health insurance to those who cannot afford private health insurance.
-State financed health insurance programs will in some cases cover the costs associated with substance abuse treatment at a wide variety of drug rehabilitation centers around the country.
-State financed insurance other than Medicaid may cover both outpatient or inpatient substance abuse rehab providers.
-To find out which rehab facilities will accept state financed insurance, speak with a drug and alcohol treatment advisor.
+Some individuals are covered through state financed insurance because they do not meet the eligibility requirements for Medicaid.
+Some states however offer state financed health insurance to those individuals who cannot afford private health insurance plans.
+State financed health insurance programs will in some cases cover the costs associated with substance abuse treatment at a variety of drug and alcohol treatment facilities around the country.
+State financed insurance other than Medicaid may cover both outpatient or inpatient drug rehabilitation providers.
+To find out which rehabilitation programs will accept state financed insurance, speak with a substance abuse treatment advisor.